silverstripe/developer-docs/en/02_Developer_Guides/04_Configuration/01_SiteConfig.md

 # SiteConfig

-The `SiteConfig` module provides a generic interface for managing site-wide settings or functionality which is used throughout the site.
+The `silverstripe/siteconfig` module provides a generic interface for managing site-wide settings or functionality which is used throughout the site.
 Out of the box, this includes setting the site name and site-wide access.

 ## Accessing variables

-`SiteConfig` options can be accessed from any template by using the $SiteConfig variable.
+`SiteConfig` options can be accessed from any template by using the `$SiteConfig` variable.

 ```ss
 $SiteConfig.Title